timpending/comp-sci-curriculum/Unit-2/01-linked-lists-intro.md

 # Linked Lists

-A linked list is a data structure that helps keep an order list of data.
+A [linked list](https://en.wikipedia.org/wiki/Linked_list) is a data structure that helps keep an ordered list of data.
 The linked list can be thought of as similar to other ordered data structures like arrays.
 The key difference is how an array is stored verses a linked list.

 ## Objectives

 By the end of this lesson you should be able to:

-1. Implement a singly linked list using Javascript
+1. Implement a singly linked list using JavaScript
-2. Write and describe basic algorithms associated with manipulating singly linked lists
+1. Write and describe basic algorithms associated with manipulating singly linked lists
-3. Reverse a singly linked list in place iteratively and recursively
+1. Reverse a singly linked list in place iteratively and recursively

 ## Data Structures And Memory

 Modern programming languages hide a lot of the complexity of dealing with a computer.
-In languages like javascript and ruby we never have to worry about memory allocation, but it is important to know what is going on behind the scenes when you use it.
+In languages like JavaScript and Ruby we never have to worry about memory allocation, but it is important to know what is going on behind the scenes when you use it.

-**Arrays**
+### Arrays

-The javascript array appears to hold an infinite amount of data simply by using the `push` method.
+The JavaScript array appears to hold an infinite amount of data simply by using the `push` method.
 However, under the hood, there is a lot more going on.
-When you first create an array, javascript allocates a certain amount of memory.
+When you first create an array, JavaScript allocates a certain amount of memory.

 ![](http://web.cs.ucla.edu/classes/winter12/cs111/scribe/1c/img4.jpg)

 If you continue to push data, the allocated memory will eventually run out!
-Once the memory runs out, javascript is still able to make the array larger, but the operation to make the array larger is O(n).
+Once the memory runs out, JavaScript is still able to make the array larger, but the operation to make the array larger is [O(n)](https://en.wikipedia.org/wiki/Time_complexity#Linear_time).
 The steps are as follows:

 * Allocate more memory so we can fit the new item we want to push.
 * If the array used to be of size z, an implementation might allocate 2 * z sized memory to leave some room to grow.